Software Components

 Assign Software to Suite

-The Assign Software to Suite action is also useful, as it allows you to group selected software components into sets.
+The Assign Software to Suite action lets you group selected software components into sets for easier management and reporting.